zuckpa1999/zuck-blog-v3/content/blog/recap-how-i-landed-my-1st-dev-job-in-thailand.md

 1. **1.** Address your concerns/ questions regarding the role as well as the company. here are topics I brought up in my interviews

-   * 1. Org's culture
+   * 1.Org's culture
-   * 2. Commute
+   * 2.Commute
-   * 3. Compensation & Benefit
+   * 3.Compensation & Benefit
-   * 4. Engineering practice
+   * 4.Engineering practice
-   * 5. Work hours/ work-life balance
+   * 5.Work hours/ work-life balance
-   * 6. any factors that might affect your decision regarding the job.
+   * 6.any factors that might affect your decision regarding the job.
 2. **2.** Assess whether the opportunities actually align with your priorities for the job.
 3. **3.** Take advantage of the interviews to just learn/ gain more knowledge both in terms of technical skills  ,industry knowledge and how to crack the interviews